 macOS Big Sur 11.6

-Echoing identical information to that of the iOS/iPadOS section above, the Apple release notes for macOS Big Sur 11.6 address the very same threats and should be taken equally seriously by admins and users.
-It is just as critical for your macOS-based devices to be “patched fast, patched often.”
+Echoing identical information to that of the iOS/iPadOS section above, the Apple release notes for macOS Big Sur 11.6address the very same threats and should be taken equally as serious by admins and users in how critical it is for your macOS-based devices to be “patched fast, patched often”.

-Similarly to the protections afforded to iOS/iPadOS by Wandera Threat Defense, macOS devices benefit greatly from Jamf Protect, the purpose-built endpoint security software designed exclusively to monitor, detect, prevent, remediate and report on Mac-specific security threats affecting your macOS-based device fleet.
-Running alone or integrated with a number of applications to provide additional workflows and automation, Jamf Protect ensures your Macs – and users – stay protected, compliant and performing optimally.
+Similarly, to the protections afforded to iOS/iPadOS by Wandera Threat Defense, macOS device benefit greatly from Jamf Protect, the purpose-built endpoint security software designed exclusively to monitor, detect, prevent, remediate and report on Mac specific security threats affecting your macOS-based device fleet.
+Running alone or integrated with a number of applications to provide more additional workflows and automation, Jamf Protect ensures your Mac -and users - stay protected, compliant and performing optimally.

 macOS Catalina Security Update 2021-005